KKAT (AM)

-KKAT (860 kHz) is an AM radio station broadcasting a talk format.
+KKAT (860 kHz) is an AM radio station broadcasting a talk radio format.
 KKAT is licensed to Salt Lake City, Utah and is owned by Cumulus Media.
 The station's studios are located in South Salt Lake (behind the I-15/I-80 interchange).

 KKAT broadcasts at 10,000 watts by day but must reduce its power to 196 watts at night because it is on a clear channel frequency reserved for CJBC Toronto, the dominant Class A station on 860 kHz.
-During critical hours, KKAT is powered at 3,000 watts.
+During critical hours, KKAT transmits with 3,000 watts.
 It uses a non-directional antenna at all times.
 The transmitter is off West 2590 South, near the Redwood Nature Area in West Valley City.

 Programming

 KKAT carries mostly nationally syndicated conservative talk hosts, largely from the co-owned Westwood One Network.
 Shows include Armstrong & Getty, Ben Shapiro, Dan Bongino, Dave Ramsey, Mark Levin, John Batchelor, Michael Knowles, Red Eye Radio and First Light.

 On weekends, shows on money, real estate, gardening, real estate, food and wine are heard, as well as Chris Plante, Daniele Lin and repeats of weekday shows.
 World and national news from Fox News Radio airs at the beginning of most hours.